hexagontk/hexagon/hexagon_site/pages/quick_start.md

 [store_mongodb]: https://hexagonkt.com/store_mongodb/index.html
 [messaging_rabbitmq]: https://hexagonkt.com/messaging_rabbitmq/index.html

-## Hexagon Core
+# Hexagon Core

-Hexagon Core module is used by all other libraries, so it would be added to your project anyway.
+Hexagon Core module is used by all other libraries, so it would be added to your project anyway just by using any adapter.

 The main features it has are:

 * Helpers: JVM information, a logger and other useful utilities.
-* Dependency Injection:
+* Dependency Injection: bind classes to creation closures or instances and inject them.
-* Instance Serialization:
+* Instance Serialization: parse/serialize data in different formats to class instances.
-* Configuration Settings:
+* Configuration Settings: load settings from different data sources and formats.

-## Write a HTTP service
+# Write a HTTP service

 You can clone a starter project ([Gradle Starter] or [Maven Starter]).
 Or you can create a project from scratch following these steps: